-Men and women have used talcum powder to reduce moisture on various parts of their bodies for decades.
+For decades, men and women have used talcum powder to reduce moisture in various parts of their bodies.
 More commonly known as baby powder, talcum powder absorbs moisture and reduces chafing.
 Women have used it frequently for feminine hygiene, and plenty of people use it to stay dry in the Southern heat, but it turns out that talcum powder is potentially dangerous.

-Talcum powder’s main ingredient is talc, which is what most research studies and lawsuits focus on.
-Talc is naturally mined from the earth, according to the U.S. Food and Drug Administration (FDA).
-By itself, it is composed of magnesium, silicon, oxygen, and hydrogen.
+Talcum powder’s main ingredient is talc, which most research studies and lawsuits focus on.
+According to the U.S. Food and Drug Administration (FDA), talc is naturally mined from the earth and is composed of magnesium, silicon, oxygen, and hydrogen.
 Other than moisture control, the FDA lists that talc is used in beauty products to prevent caking, make pigments opaque, and improve a product’s feel.

 Risks of Talcum Powder Use

-Even though studies are not completely clear about the risks of talc, there are still possible risks if used daily.
+Even though studies are not completely clear about talc’s threats, there are still possible risks if used daily.
 A study by the American Journal of Obstetrics and Gynecology (AJOG) showed that talc could travel inside women’s bodies as far as their upper genital tract, like the ovaries.
 It also revealed that talcum powder used by women for feminine hygiene increased the risk of ovarian cancer threefold.

-Many other studies by reputable journals over the years report the same risks from using talcum powder.
+Many other studies by reputable journals over the years have reported the same risks of using talcum powder.
 In a controlled experiment published by the National Center for Biotechnology Information (NCBI), 49% of women diagnosed with ovarian cancer reported exposure to talc.
-Although talc was not the only factor that caused their ovarian cancer, the daily use was found to be linked to cancer.
+Although talc was not the only factor that caused ovarian cancer, daily use was found to be linked to cancer.

 More recently, a study done by the American Association for Cancer Research in 2016 concluded that body powder was significantly associated with the risk of ovarian cancer.
 Other diseases caused by talcum powder could be endometrial cancer, lung cancer, and mesothelioma.